cruzgerman216/CTC-FE-Code-Labs/C04-JavaScript-Getting-Started/exercises.md

 Once you have done that, try resizing the browser to see what happens.
 You should see the navbar change.

-- Go through the [documentation](https://getbootstrap.com/docs/5.0/components/accordion/) and copy and paste the code into your index.html file.
+- Take a second to through the Bootstrap [documentation](https://getbootstrap.com/docs/5.0/components/accordion/).
+Try copying the code their and paste it into the index.html.
+See what you can come up with!

 ## Exercise 4: Hello World!